midokuapp/midoku-rs/README.md

 can then be integrated into any application that supports WebAssembly (e.g. [`wasmtime`][wasmtime]).

-The project takes inspiration from [`aidoku-rs`][aidoku-rs], a similar project for developing extensions for the [Aidoku][aidoku] manga reader app.
+This project takes inspiration from [`aidoku-rs`][aidoku-rs], a similar project for developing extensions for the [Aidoku][aidoku] manga reader app.
-Unlike `aidoku-rs`, this project takes advantage of the WebAssembly Component Model to make use of richer types and interfaces, facilitating a smoother development experience.
+However, unlike `aidoku-rs` this project takes advantage of the WebAssembly Component Model to make use of richer types and interfaces, making the development process smoother and more efficient.

 [wasmtime]: https://wasmtime.dev
 [aidoku-rs]: https://github.com/Aidoku/aidoku-rs